Steve Taylor ~ Founder of Haunted City Tours, Newcastle Ghost Walks & Alone In The Dark Entertainment

 Steve on the bike, filming for his TV show!

 Steve has also worked in the media on TV shows, he also piloted for his own show but it was due to be aired just as Most Haunted was ousted for been fakes and the TV industry dropped it in fear of a backlash from the public.
 It was a show that followed Steve on his Harley to the UK’s haunted historical and to sleazy locations, such as a nightclub, strip bars, pubs and ex gangland areas.
-Steve walked in their footsteps bring the stories to life of such gangster like the Kray Twins, visiting the graveyard where many people believe they hid many dead bodies of their victims along with the Highgate vampire killings in London where he spent time alone in the haunted locations, just him and his camera.
+Steve walked in their footsteps bringing the stories to life of such gangster like the Kray Twins, visiting the graveyard where many people believe they hid many dead bodies of their victims along with the Highgate vampire killings in London where he spent time alone in the haunted locations, just him and his camera.

-Steve Taylor truly has left a legacy in the North of England as one of its top paranormal investigators, a true business man that laid the pathway for the paranormal entertainment industry to grow and with over 300 companies now in the North of England alone he definitely needs recognition for his achievements.
+Steve Taylor truly has left a legacy in the North of England as one of its top paranormal investigators, a true business man that laid the pathway for the paranormal entertainment industry to grow and with over 300 companies now in the North of England alone he definitely has his recognition for his achievements.

 Today Steve is retired from private cases after the Hendon poltergeist case which sealed the deal for him and was his final case which almost killed him.